 Basic Evaluation Information

-Students are notified through TCSPP’s email system at the beginning of each evaluation period to login to Online Course Evaluations.
-Students use their TCSPP email and Canvas password to login.
-Any questions about login information should be directed to the IT Help Desk: (800) 747-8367 or (312) 467-8600
+A student is notified through the school’s email system at the beginning of each evaluation period to log in to Online Course Evaluations.
+The student uses the TCSPP email and Canvas password to login.
+Any questions about login information should be directed to the IT Help Desk: 800.787.8367 or 312.467.8600.

-Midterm course evaluations are administered to eligible classes during the fifth week of fall and spring terms (not during summer term, due to its shortened length).
-Classes that are seven (7) weeks or less in length do not receive midterm course evaluations.
+Midterm course evaluations are administered to eligible classes during the fifth week of fall and spring terms (summer terms are not provided with evaluations due to their shortened length).
+Classes that are seven (7) weeks or fewer in duration do not receive midterm course evaluations.
 The midterm course evaluation period lasts one week, beginning the Sunday of the evaluation period at 11:01 PM and ending at 10:59 PM the following Sunday.

 Final course evaluations are administered during the final two and one-half weeks of each term for eligible courses, beginning on Sunday at 11:01 PM and ending at 10:59 PM the Wednesday two and one-half weeks later.
-Online programs final course evaluations are administered during the final two weeks of each session, beginning on Sunday at 11:01 PM and ending Sunday at 10:59 PM two weeks later.
+Final course evaluations for online programs are administered during the final two weeks of each session, beginning on Sunday at 11:01 PM and ending Sunday at 10:59 PM two weeks later

 Certain online courses (601B, 602B, 603B, 604B, 605A) are evaluated using a distinct advisor evaluation form.
 These evaluations are administered at the same time and using the same procedure as the online final course evaluations.

-If an evaluation form is filled out incorrectly and if the evaluation period is still open, students may email OIR@tcsedsystem.org to have their form reset.
+If an evaluation form is filled out incorrectly and if the evaluation period is still open, a student may email OIR@tcsedsystem.org to have the form reset.
 Course code, course number, and course section must be included in the email message when making this request.
-Students should also contact OIR in the event of an incorrect course name or instructor listing so that appropriate changes can be made.
+The student should also contact OIR in the event of an incorrect course name or instructor listing so that appropriate changes can be made.
 Online course evaluations may not be completed once the evaluation period has ended.

 Questions regarding the use of course evaluation results should be directed to program managers or Department Chairs/Lead Faculty.